jsvine/tab-bankrupter/README.md

 Tab Bankrupter keeps all your data on your computer.
 It does not  share your data or actions with anybody.

-Tab Bankrupter does not load any "external" resource, such as analytics scripts, et cetera.
+Tab Bankrupter does not load any "external" resources, such as analytics scripts, Facebook widgets, et cetera.

 ## Interested in Contributing?